YourGroceryFinder/.github/profile/README.md

 It also supports the reporting of test covrrage as part of analysis.
 It doesnt do it itself tho, it needs a third-party tool to be set up to produce the reports as part of your build process.
 This is why i decided not to use it.

 ## 3. Agile method
->Clarification:
->
->Choose: You are aware of the most popular agile methods and their underlying agile principles.
-Your choice of a method is motivated and based on well-defined >selection criteria and context analyses.

 ### What is agile
 Agile is a certain approach to project management and software development.
 By being iterative and flexible it features adaptability, collaboration and delivering value to customers in shorter timeframes.